hsc-research/tutorial_genus/README.md

 Then, we are going to prevent Genus from using the cell named AOI22xp33_ASAP7_75t_L.
 This cell is notoriously hard to route because it is very small and contains many inputs.
 Therefore, it has a high pin density that creates local routing problems.
 To prevent Genus from using it, we are going to issue the command `set_dont_use AOI22xp33_ASAP7_75t_L true`.
 Then we are going to run our synthesis script again.

 What happened to cell count/area/power/timing?
 Make comparisons and write the values down.
+How is it possible that preventing the use of a single cell increases dynamic power by 20%?

-# Task 11 -
+# Task 11 - Retiming